easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

    EasyGraph run mypy
    ``` -->

-EasyGraph uses the `black <https://github.com/psf/black>`__ coding style
+EasyGraph follows the `black <https://github.com/psf/black>`__ coding style
-and you must ensure that your code follows it.
-If not, the CI will fail
+and it's essential to ensure that your code adheres to it.
+Failure to comply
-and your Pull Request will not be merged.
+will cause the CI to fail, and your Pull Request will not be merged.

 Similarly, the import statements are sorted with
-`isort <https://github.com/timothycrosley/isort>`__ and special care
+`isort <https://github.com/timothycrosley/isort>`__, and it's crucial to
-must be taken to respect it.
-If you don’t, the CI will fail as well.
+adhere to this style.
+Failure to do so will cause the CI to fail.

-To make sure that you don’t accidentally commit code that does not
+To prevent accidental commits of code that does not adhere to the
-follow the coding style, you can install a
+coding style, you can install a
-`pre-commit <https://pre-commit.com/>`__ hook that will check that
+`pre-commit <https://pre-commit.com/>`__ hook.
+This hook checks
-everything is in order:
+that everything is in order before committing:

 .. code:: bash

    pre-commit install

-You can also run it anytime using:
+You can also execute it at any time using the following command:

 .. code:: bash

    pre-commit run --all-files

-Your code must always be accompanied by corresponding tests, if tests
+Your code must always be accompanied by corresponding tests.
+Code
-are not present your code will not be merged.
+without accompanying tests will not be merged.

 Run the Tests Locally
 ^^^^^^^^^^^^^^^^^^^^^